-Most lump sums received as a result of delays in processing periodic payments, such as unemployment, child support, or welfare assistance, are counted as income.
-However, lump-sum receipts for the delayed start of periodic social security or supplemental security income (SSI) payments are not counted as income.
-Additionally, any deferred disability benefits that are received in a lump sum or in prospective monthly amounts from the Department of Veterans Affairs are to be excluded from annual income [24 CFR 5.609(c)(14)].
+Most lump sums received as a result of delays in processing periodic payments, such as unemployment or welfare assistance, are counted as income.
+However, lump-sum receipts for the delayed start of periodic social security or supplemental security income (SSI) payments are not counted as income [CFR 5.609(b)(4)].
+Additionally, any deferred disability benefits that are received in a lump sum or in prospective monthly amounts from the Department of Veterans Affairs are to be excluded from annual income [FR Notice 11/24/08].

-When a delayed-start payment is received and reported during the period in which the SDHC is processing an annual reexamination, the SDHC will adjust the tenant rent retroactively for the period the payment was intended to cover.
+When a delayed-start payment other than social security, SSI, or VA disability is received and reported during the period in which the SDHC is processing an annual reexamination, the SDHC will adjust the tenant rent retroactively for the period the payment was intended to cover.
 The family may pay in full any amount due or request to enter into a repayment agreement with the SDHC.

-See the chapter on reexaminations for information about a family's obligation to report lump-sum receipts between annual reexaminations.
+See the chapter on reexaminations for information about a family's obligation to report lumpsum receipts between annual reexaminations.